A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-Recently, "campfires" as tiny brightening much smaller than typical bright points are reported by \citet{Berghmans+al:2021}, and they are suggested to be episodes of coronal heating events. \citet{Chitta+al:2021} found that similar features, albeit in slightly larger sizes, are also common in AIA observations. \figref{fig:qs_campfire}(a) shows at an arbitrarily chosen instance a top-view synthetic AIA 171 image, in which many bright dots on spatial scales of a few Mm can be easily identified, and Panels (b)--(e) highlight a few examples among these features.
+Recently, "campfires" as tiny brightening much smaller than typical bright points have been reported by \citet{Berghmans+al:2021}, and they are suggested to be episodes of coronal heating events. \citet{Chitta+al:2021} found that similar features, albeit in slightly larger sizes, are also common in AIA observations. \figref{fig:qs_campfire}(a) shows at an arbitrarily chosen instance a top-view synthetic AIA 171 image, in which many bright dots on spatial scales of a few Mm can be easily identified, and Panels (b)--(e) highlight a few examples among these features.
 They display different shapes, such as a small dot (less than 2\,Mm wide), a larger dot (over 3\,Mm wide), irregular dot with elongated branches, and an elongated dot (less than 2\,Mm wide but over 4\,Mm long), which are similar to the (larger events of) observed campfires.

-This simulation was not designed with the particular purpose to study small events on scales of a few Mm.
-Nevertheless, given the five-point-stencil of the numerical algorithm and 192\,km cell size of our simulation, the campfire events are resolved by sufficient number of grid points.
-In a MURaM simulation of a quiet Sun setup with a significantly higher resolution (48.8\,km cell size), \citet{ChenYajie+al:2021} found features similar to those in our simulation, which strongly support the validity and robustness of the events we see.
+This simulation was not designed with the particular purpose of studying small events on scales of a few Mm.
+Nevertheless, given the five-point-stencil of the numerical algorithm and 192\,km cell size of our simulation, the campfire events are resolved by a sufficient number of grid points.
+In an MURaM simulation of a quiet Sun setup with a significantly higher resolution (48.8\,km cell size), \citet{ChenYajie+al:2021} found features similar to those in our simulation, which strongly supports the validity and robustness of the events we see.